tdsmith/aRrgh/README.md

 # Helping yourself

 The R interpreter's built-in help feature is the only place I can consistently find documentation on anything.
-Try: `?function_name` or `??search_term`
+Try: `?function_name` or `??search_term`.

 Because even R's name is stupid, it's really hard to google R things in a useful way.
 There is a tool called RSeek that pretends to help but it just returns different useless results.
 Sorry.
 Welcome to R!
 Your life is now hell.

-The [Hyperpolyglot](http://hyperpolyglot.org/numerical-analysis) page comparing MATLAB, R, and NumPy syntax is invaluable.
+The [Hyperpolyglot](http://hyperpolyglot.org/numerical-analysis) page comparing MATLAB, R, and NumPy syntax is helpful.
 John D. Cook's [R programming for those coming from other languages](http://www.johndcook.com/R_language_for_programmers.html) page is brief but useful.
 The [R inferno](http://www.burns-stat.com/pages/Tutor/R_inferno.pdf) offers complementary advice but blames the victim.

+R messiah Hadley Wickham has a [very useful wiki](https://github.com/hadley/devtools/wiki) on advanced R development.
+The [vocabulary](https://github.com/hadley/devtools/wiki/Vocabulary) appendix is an excellent list of things to learn.

+[Stack Overflow](http://stackoverflow.com/questions/tagged/r) and the [R-Help](https://stat.ethz.ch/mailman/listinfo/r-help) mailing list are good places to ask for help.

 # Boolean primitives and special values
 `TRUE`, `FALSE`, and `NA` are special logic values. (`NULL` is also defined and is a special vector of length zero.)
 Do not ever use T and F for `TRUE` and `FALSE`.
 You will see people doing it but they're assholes and not your friend; T and F are just variables with default values.
 Set `T <- F` and source their code and laugh as it burns.